 Eight ways to find your shine

-Eat meals not snacks: Avoid comfort food and take the time to eat properly balanced meals.
+Avoid comfort food and take the time to eat properly balanced meals.
 Research suggests a link between snacking, increased obesity and poorer quality food choices.
 If you‘re stretched for time, protein smoothies are a quick, easy, nutritious meal.
-Add Good Green Stuff to make sure all your bases are covered.
+Add Good Green Vitality to make sure all your bases are covered.

 For healthy eating on the run, choose a high-quality plant protein like Clean Lean Protein as a base for morning and afternoon meals.
 Many people find that making one large smoothie in the morning (including greens and berries plus small amount of good fat like avocado or coconut cream) and splitting it in half provides an easy-to-grab nutrition boost when the 2-3pm munchies hit.